Freddie Freeman Preview, Player Props: Dodgers vs. Diamondbacks

-Freddie Freeman -- 1-for-5 with a home run and an RBI in his last game -- will be in action for the Los Angeles Dodgers against the Arizona Diamondbacks, with Merrill Kelly on the mound, on August 29 at 10:10 PM ET.
+After hitting .372 with six doubles, a home run, two walks and four RBI in his past 10 games, Freddie Freeman and the Los Angeles Dodgers take on the Arizona Diamondbacks (who will hand the ball to Brandon Pfaadt) at 10:10 PM ET on Wednesday.

-He hit a home run while going 1-for-5 in his previous game against the Diamondbacks.
+He had a hitless showing in his previous game (0-for-4) against the Diamondbacks.

 Freddie Freeman Game Info & Props vs. the Diamondbacks